mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-01-11-journey-into-observability-telemetry.md

 excerpt_separator: <!--more-->
 ---

 At [Glitch](https://glitch.com/create) we have been investing in observability tools to help us keep the platform reliable, even as more and more people run their apps on Glitch.
 In the [previous post](https://mads-hartmann.com/sre/2019/08/04/journey-into-observability-reading-material.html) in this series I highlighted some of the best observability resources I've come across so far.
-In this post I'll focus on what kinds of telemetry is best suited for observability.
+In this post I'll focus on telemetry.

 <!--more-->